 Explain the differences between Static RAM (SRAM) and Dynamic RAM (DRAM)

-Random Access Memory (RAM) is a crucial component of any computer system.
-It's used to store data that the processor is actively using.
+Random Access Memory (RAM) is a type of computer memory that can be accessed in any order.
 There are two main types of RAM: Static RAM (SRAM) and Dynamic RAM (DRAM).
-This section will explore the fundamental differences between these two types, focusing on their operation, speed, cost, and applications.
+They differ significantly in their structure, speed, cost, and usage.
+This section will detail these differences.

 Static RAM (SRAM)

-SRAM stores each bit of data using a circuit made of flip-flops.
-A flip-flop is a stable circuit that holds a 1 or a 0 as long as power is supplied.
-Because it uses flip-flops, SRAM does not need to be refreshed.
+SRAM uses flip-flops to store each bit of data.
+A flip-flop is a circuit that holds a bit as long as power is supplied.
+Because it uses flip-flops, SRAM does not require periodic refreshing.

 • Speed: Very fast.
 SRAM is significantly faster than DRAM.